 5 And 6 Note Quartal Harmony Chords

-This is a continuation of the blogs in past 2 weeks on quartal harmony.
+This is a continuation of the blogs in the past 2 weeks on quartal harmony.

 If you haven’t yet: check these above blogs first, to get a basic understanding of this type of harmony.

-In this lesson, we basically keep stacking 4th intervals on top of the voicings we covered in past week’s blogs, to get 5 note voicings, and 6 note voicings.
+In this lesson, we basically keep stacking 4th intervals on top of the voicings we covered in last week’s blogs, to get 5 note voicings, and 6 note voicings.